bennyrubanov/chessanalysis/README.md

 ## Credits

 We have taken advantage of some of the helpful methods in [chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md) to save ourselves a little dev time.
+However, we have made changes to the library to fit our use cases (namely around accommodating for Unambiguous Piece (UAP) definitions - see below for more details).

 ## Definitions